Psychological Flexibility

 Instead of behaviors flowing unimpeded from fluctuating emotions and chaotic thoughts, we can choose a response that supports deeply held values and moves us towards overarching visions we have of our life.

 We should stop fighting the moment.
 We should stop rejecting instances of emotion.
 Both situations and feelings are part of living.
 The task is to harness experience and emotion to propel us towards the future we desire.
-Professor Steven Hayes, the co-developer of Acceptance and Commitment Therapy, defines psychological flexibility as the ability to “make contact with experience in the present moment fully and without defense” (2020).
+Professor Steven Hayes, the co-developer of Acceptance and Commitment Therapy, defines psychological flexibility as the ability to “make contact with experience in the present moment fully and without defense” (McKeever, 2020).

 Emotions are Functional